Kasra-G/tutorial_mod/README.md

 It is mostly a mod to familiarize myself with writing mods.
 ## Features:
 - Silver ore generation
+  - Mine silver ore deep underground to make tools, weapons, and armor.
 - Silver tools
-  - These tools are about the same speed as diamond but are a tier lower.
-It's shiny, so it enchants well.
+  - About the same speed as diamond with less durability
+  - Very high enchantability
+- Silver weapons
+  - Fast attack speed
+  - Base damage is lower than diamond, but deals much more damage to undead mobs.
+  - Very high enchantability
 - Silver armor
   - Wear a full set to trick nearby silverfish into thinking you are an alpha silverfish.
 They will keep close to you and fight mobs that you attack or that attack you.
     If you stop having a full set of silver armor they will realize you are not one of them and turn on you.
+  - Similar to Iron Armor in terms of protection
+  - Very high enchantability
+- Silverfish behavior changed
+  - now have 39% chance of dropping Silver Dust on death.
+    - Smelt the dust into ingots.
+  - Effect on Silverfish when fully armored player is nearby
-  - Nearby silverfish will gain speed, strength, and health when wearing a full set.
+    - Gain speed, strength, and health
+    - Target your attackers

 - More features soon
 ## Pictures:
 Soon.